hshadman/disordered_protein_polymer_chain_theory/README.md

 # disordered_protein_polymer_chain_theory
 in this project, i am attempting to use polymer physics quantities to describe and generate a map of the conformational landscape of intrinsically disordered proteins.
-This map shows what the range of conformations accessible to a protein is in terms of the polymer physics quantities of shape and size.
+This map shows what the range of conformations accessible to a protein is in terms of the polymer physics quantities of shape and size. i have Monte Carlo codes for the Random Walk (RW), Self-Avoiding Walk (SAW) and Gaussian Walk (GW) polymer chain models. i compute shape ratio values by taking square of end-to-end distance and dividing by square of radius of gyration. this shape ratio value is compbined with radius of gyration to generate a map of conformational landscapes.
+Maps of select proteins are plotted against GW polymer chain model.